Kau5hik46/Addu-Sharthu/ReadMe.md

 #This is the ReadMe file of the game - Trump it
 ---------------------------------------------------
 ____________________________________________________________________________________________________
-Made and Developed by: K@u5h!k46
+# Made and Developed by: K@u5h!k46

+# Languages used: Python 3

-#Current Version: 1.0.1
+# Current Version: 1.0.1

 Version Details: